 The result of the Cross Join will be a table with all possible combinations of your datasets together.
 This can result in enormous tables and should be used with caution.
 Cross Joins will likely only be used when your datasets are returning single values.

-Click the plus button in the pipeline wherever you want to apply a new transformation step to your query results.
+Click the +Add Transformation or plus (+) button in the pipeline wherever you want to apply a new transformation step to your query results.
 You can add as many steps as you’d like, in any order.
 You can also use each step multiple times as needed.

 To preview your to view your data at any point in the pipeline, click the View Data link in a pipeline step.
 It can be incredibly useful to compare how your data looks before and after a transformation step is applied.

 The Chart Preview section is where you select your chart type and other Chart Settings.

 Click the Chart Settings button above the Chart Preview to view available settings.
 Each Chart Type offers different customization options.